 Garry Peterson, head of sustainability science at the Stockholm Resilience Centre (SRC) thinks that to focus on whether biodiversity loss would lead to actual extinction of the human species is somewhat missing the point:

-Ecosystem collapse at local or regional level seem much more likely.
+Ecosystem collapses at local or regional levels seem much more likely.
 In fact, they are already happening.

 Peterson’s research identifies three characteristics of such collapses: abrupt decline of a species, persistence, and a mechanism to keep the population low.